pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/consumer_version_selectors.md

 ## Overview

 Consumer version selectors are the way to configure which pacts the provider verifies.
-A list of selector objects is provided, allowing flexibity in which pacts to verify and enabling you to
+A list of selector objects is provided, allowing flexibity in which pacts to verify and enabling you to build resilient and comprehensive verification setups.

 <a name="golden-rule"/>